weitzwoman/Purple-Family-Project/README.md

 #### 4. Users with admin privileges can add, edit, and delete survey questions.

-#### 5. (To do) Users can send emails to friends or family they'd like to invite to take the survey.
+#### 5. Users can send emails to friends or family they'd like to invite to take the survey.

 #### 6. (To do) Users without profiles can view About page.

 #### 7. (To do) Users can view Next Steps section on political communication on Answers index when survey comparison is shown.

 ## Setup/Installation Requirements

+* _View on Heroku at: (https://purple-family.herokuapp.com/)_

 * _In the Command Line, run:_
 ```